-In addition, under our director compensation program, each non-employee director receives, upon his or her initial election or appointment to our board of directors, an option under our 2019 Plan to purchase 18,571 shares of our common stock.
+In addition, during 2020, under our director compensation program, each non-employee director received, upon his or her initial election or appointment to our board of directors, an option under our 2019 Plan to purchase 18,571 shares of our common stock.
 Each of these options vests as to 2.7778% of the shares of our common stock underlying such option at the end of each successive one-month period following the grant date until the third anniversary of the grant date, subject to the non-employee director's continued service as a director.
-Further, on the date of the first board meeting held after each annual meeting of stockholders, each non-employee director that has served on our board of directors for at least six months receives an option under the 2019 Plan to purchase 9,285 shares of our common stock under the 2019 Plan.
+Further, on the date of the first board meeting held after our 2020 annual meeting of stockholders, each non-employee director that served on our board of directors for at least six months received an option under the 2019 Plan to purchase 9,285 shares of our common stock under the 2019 Plan.
+Each of these options vests with respect to all of the shares underlying such option immediately prior to the Annual Meeting, subject to the non-employee director's continued service as a director.